 Play truth-filled music in your home throughout the day.

 Listen to an audio version of Scripture while waiting in a pick-up line or class.
-Or open a Bible app and read in the down time.
+Or download a Bible app and read in the down time.

 Hang verses around your house where you spend a lot of time.
 Read them often and pray for it to be real in your life.

-If you still think you have absolutely NO time for alone time with God, trade off with another mom, ask a family member to help, or hire a babysitter.
+If you still think you have absolutely no time for being alone with God, trade off with another mom, ask a family member to help, or hire a babysitter.
 Women ask for help to get their nails/hair done, go grocery shopping, work from home, or have a girl’s night out.
-If we can do it for those things, we can do it for our spiritual health.
+If we can do it for those things, how much greater for our spiritual health.

 The truth is that we have more time than we think we do.
 I would challenge you to put a piece of paper on the fridge and record everything you do in a day or a full week.
 Then notice how much time you spend on social media, Netflix, reading other books, exercising, shopping, etc. Be honest about where your time is going.
 Circle the times you could create room for the discipline of Bible study.
 This is your next right step.

 Deep down, in my own life, when I am “too busy” to direct my thoughts to the Lord and spend time with Him through prayer or Bible study, it really hasn’t been about time.
-I just failed to prioritize God in the time I had.
-I failed to value the relationship the way I should.
-It took wrestling with the Lord and seeking a desire through a study of Psalm 119 (Click this link to access it) to remind me of the power of God’s word in my life.
+It’s often a failure to prioritize God in the time I had.
+I neglected to value the relationship the way I should.
+It took wrestling with the Lord and seeking a desire through a study of Psalm 119 to remind me of the power of God’s word in my life.
 Once we realize it, it changes us and makes us thirsty for more.
-And it leaves us feeling empty when it’s missing.
+After awhile, its absence will be quickly noticed and missed.

 Obstacles for finding the time: